folio-org/mod-users-bl/README.md

 ### Password reset link expiration

-The Password reset link expiration will be dependent on the expiration time of the token.
+The Password reset link expiration will be dependent on the token expiration time configured in [mod-authtoken](https://github.com/folio-org/mod-authtoken).